jilaqi-le-gao/lightapt_f/README.md

 ## Features
 Including many useful features , and build in many powerful repositories
 + Full devices supported via ASCOM & INDI
++ Offline skymap and virtual viewer
 + Remote connection supported via noVNC
++ Image viewer and compresser support
 + Small tools for image processing and star searching
 + Beautiful User interface and all platforms supported
 + Open source and stable , but also powerful